 – Airbnb rental homes usually come with an in-house kitchen & basic amenities.
 So, if you are staying only for a night or two, you can skip it and rather enjoy the hotel’s buffet, if they have one.

 – Airbnb homes have a reputation of cheaper than their counterpart, so if money is not a concern for you, you can skip the trouble and choose your favourite hotel chain.

-– If you’re travelling for business and don’t have enough time to mingle in the culture of the city, you should rather go for a hotel & meet similar minds in the hotel restaurant.
+– If you’re travelling for business and don’t have enough time to mingle in the culture of the city, you should rather go to a hotel & meet similar minds in the hotel restaurant.

 When to choose Airbnb vs Hotel?

-– If you’re travelling on a budget and want to save money on the accommodation, choose an Airbnb.
+– If you’re travelling on a budget and want to save money on accommodation, choose an Airbnb.
 Airbnb rental homes have a great reputation for being economic.
 I too have stayed in an Airbnb right next to the town square in Prague, and cheap too.

 – If you like to eat in and prefer to cook your own food despite travelling, choose an Airbnb home.
 You’ll feel right at home.